Tassio-Med/oop-challenges/README.md

 # OOP Challenges

 This repository is dedicated to practicing Object-Oriented Programming (OOP) concepts in TypeScript and C#.
-The challenges and exercises provided here are designed to help improve your understanding and application of OOP principles such as inheritance, encapsulation, polymorphism, and abstraction.
+The challenges and exercises provided here are designed to help improve my understanding and application of OOP principles such as inheritance, encapsulation, polymorphism, and abstraction.

 ## Getting Started